 This will return the value from the range B5:E9.

-3. Two Way Lookup with INDEX MATCH Functions If Cell Contains a Text
+Method 3 – Two Way Lookup with INDEX MATCH Functions If a Cell Contains a Text

-Excel INDEX MATCH functions can beautifully handle the two-way lookup like extracting the values of the lookup data from multiple columns.
 Here we have a dataset (B4:E9) of different student names with their different subject marks.
-We are going to extract all the subject marks of Rob in cell C12:E12.
+We are going to extract all the subject marks of Rob in cell C12:E12 and have listed Rob’s name in a specific lookup cell.

 =INDEX($C$5:$E$9,MATCH($B$12,$B$5:$B$9,0),MATCH(C$11,$C$4:$E$4,0))

-- Press Enter in the end.
-Use Fill Handle to the right side to autofill the cells.
+• Use the Fill Handle to the right to autofill the cells.

 This will search for the exact match of Rob in range B5:B9.